Bonjour in France

 During the COVID lockdown, even that was paused.
 I remember one moment that has stayed with me: walking down the street in Uzès during those early tense days.
 Masks on.
 No smiles.
 No greetings.
 No words at all.
 It felt cold and wrong, as though the very fabric of daily life had been ripped away.

 But eventually, the greetings returned.
 Restaurants opened, local festivals resumed, and along with other familiar routines, the ‘bonjour’ came back.
 Quietly.
 Confidently.
 Firmly.
-A reminder that the desire for connection still matters.
+A reminder that the desire for connection still matters, weaving people together in ways both seen and unseen, restoring the gentle rhythm of everyday life in France.

 Now, a day doesn’t pass without hearing it.
 When I step into the boulangerie, the pharmacy, or a local café, I hear: ‘Bonjour, madame.’
 It’s simple.
 It’s subtle.
 And it’s expected.
 It’s the unspoken agreement that we see each other.
 That presence matters.
 That even in a fast-paced world, we still have time for acknowledgment.